New Texas voting bill deepens growing disparities in how Americans can cast their ballots

 Those measures helped Texas reach 66 percent voter turnout in 2020 — the highest level in nearly 30 years.
 State election officials told the legislature that there were no significant incidents of voter fraud.

-But Republican sponsors of the new bill insisted the risk is real.
+But Republican sponsors of the new bill insisted that the risk is real.

 “Anyone who tells you there’s no voter fraud in Texas is telling you a very big lie.
 We know it happens,” said state Sen. Bryan Hughes (R), the bill’s author, making his final argument before the vote.
 “The right to vote is too precious — it costs too much for us to leave it unprotected and unsecured.”